datamindedbe/lighthouse/docs/tutorial.md

   new FileSystemDataLink(file"target/clean/weather/stations".pathAsString)
 ```

 The actual implementation of the cleaning functions, you can find in the code base of Lighthouse, and don't really matter for this demo.
-What is cool, however, is that now we can reuse those clean data sources everywhere.
+What is cool however, is that now we can reuse those clean data sources everywhere.
 Let's build a single view for instance.
 First we join both weather data sources:

 ```scala
   val weatherWithStations: SparkFunction[DataFrame] = for {